Research

 What we're finding

-Across nearly every interview, the same pattern: organizing beats mobilizing.
-Legislators report listening more to two or three in-depth contacts from informed constituents in their own district than to fifty form emails from across the state.
+Across nearly every interview, legislators report listening more to two or three in-depth contacts from informed constituents in their own district than to fifty form emails from across the state.
 The constituents who move them are personally affected by the issue, well-informed, and able to hold a relationship over time, not the "frequent flyers" who are always at the capitol.
 Pressure campaigns and "parading" uninformed constituents in front of a legislator damage relationships rather than build them.

 A second pattern: relationship density matters at the organizational level, not just the individual level.
 Groups whose staff, members, and volunteer leaders are each in their own relationship with a legislator are more resilient to turnover than groups where the relationship lives in one lobbyist or one staffer.